eonk/CrimeSciData/docs/01-intro.md

 |numeric   |hate_crimes_per_100k_splc   |         4|     0.9215686|            NA|            NA|              NA|                 NA|                   NA| 3.040930e-01|    0.2527086| 6.744680e-02| 1.427066e-01| 2.261971e-01| 3.569347e-01|     1.522302|▇▂▁▁▁        |
 |numeric   |avg_hatecrimes_per_100k_fbi |         1|     0.9803922|            NA|            NA|              NA|                 NA|                   NA| 2.367613e+00|    1.7142450| 2.669408e-01| 1.293139e+00| 1.987068e+00| 3.184344e+00|    10.953480|▇▅▁▁▁        |

 Apart from summary statistics, last semester we discussed a variety of ways to graphically display variables.
-In week 3 we covered scatterplots, a graphical device to show the relationship between two quantitative variables.
+In week 3 of 'Making Sense of Criminological Data' covered scatterplots, a graphical device to show the relationship between two quantitative variables.
 I don't know if you remember the amount of point and click you had to do in Excel for getting this done.
-If not you can review the notes [here](https://rawgit.com/maczokni/MSCD/master/Lesson_3.html#visualising-the-differences-between-groups).
+If not you can review the notes [here](https://maczokni.github.io/MSCD_labs/week3.html).

 ## How to use 'comment'
 In the bits of code above, you will have noticed parts that were grayed out.
 See for example in the last example provided.
 You can see that after the hashtag, all the text is being grayed out.
 What is this?
 What's going on?